Suna Yoga

 Family Practice at Home

-Practising yoga together as a family creates shared language and ritual around wellbeing.
-Even a fifteen-minute session once or twice a week, combining familiar poses with a short breathing exercise and a moment of quiet lying down, plants seeds that children carry with them into adulthood.
+Practising yoga together as a family creates a shared language around movement and wellbeing that children absorb alongside the physical practice.
+Even a 15-minute session once or twice a week, built around familiar poses, a short breathing exercise, and a moment of lying quietly together, plants habits that children return to under stress throughout their lives.

-The most important quality a parent can bring to family yoga is a spirit of play rather than instruction.
-Children learn by watching; if they see you practising with enjoyment and without self-judgement, they absorb not just the postures but the attitude that makes yoga a genuine practice of wellbeing rather than another form of performance.
+The most important quality a parent can bring to family yoga is playfulness rather than instruction.
+Children learn primarily by observation and imitation: if they see an adult practising with enjoyment, curiosity, and without self-judgement, they absorb the attitude that makes yoga a genuine wellbeing practice rather than another performance domain.
+Show up imperfectly and with pleasure, and the teaching is already happening.

 Your Cart